it985/my-stars/README.md

 *   [probot/probot](https://github.com/probot/probot) - 🤖 A framework for building GitHub Apps to automate and improve your workflow

-*   [shepherd-pro/shepherd](https://github.com/shepherd-pro/shepherd) - Guide your users through a tour of your app

 *   [rrweb-io/rrweb](https://github.com/rrweb-io/rrweb) - record and replay the web

 *   [kamranahmedse/driver.js](https://github.com/kamranahmedse/driver.js) - A light-weight, no-dependency, vanilla JavaScript engine to drive the user's focus across the page